Reversed Dickson polynomials of the $(k+1)$-th kind over finite fields, II: Introduction

+In \cite{Hong-Qin-Zhao-FFA-2016-2}, Hong, Qin, and Zhao studied reversed Dickson polynomials of the second kind and presented several necessary conditions for the reversed Dickson polynomial of the second kind to be a permutation of $\f_q$.
+In \cite{Fernando-2016}, the author of the present paper explored reversed Dickson polynomials of the third kind and found the necessary conditions for them to be a permutation on $\f_q$.

-In \cite{Fernando-2016-3}, the author of the present paper unified and generalized several recently discovered results on reversed Dickson polynomials over finite fields.
-It was shown in \cite{Fernando-2016-3} that to discuss the permutaion behaviour of the reversed Dickson polynomials of the $(k+1)$-th kind, one only has to consider $a=1$.
-The permutation behaviour of the reversed Dickson polynomials of the $(k+1)$-th kind $D_{n,k}(1,x)$ over finite fields when $n=p^l$, $n=p^l+1$, and $n=p^l+2$, where $p$ is an odd prime and $l\geq 0$ is an integer, were completely explained in \cite{Fernando-2016-3} and \cite{Fernando-2016-4}.
+In \cite{Fernando-2016-3}, the author of this paper unified and generalized several recently discovered results on reversed Dickson polynomials over finite fields.
+It was shown in \cite{Fernando-2016-3} that to discuss the permutation behaviour of reversed Dickson polynomials of the $(k+1)$-th kind, one only has to consider $a=1$.
+We completely explained the permutation behaviour of the reversed Dickson polynomials of the $(k+1)$-th kind $D_{n,k}(1,x)$ over finite fields when $n=p^l$, $n=p^l+1$, and $n=p^l+2$, where $p$ is an odd prime and $l\geq 0$ is an integer, in \cite{Fernando-2016-3} and \cite{Fernando-2016-4}.
+In the present paper, we explore the permutation behaviour of $D_{n,k}(1,x)$ over finite fields when $n$ is a sum of odd prime powers.